1. What exactly is eTrade? Is it something about shopping on the Internet… ?

 Digital competences play an increasing role in all industries and sectors, as the lines between ICT and non-ICT roles increasingly get blurred.
 Professionals in SMEs and microbusinesses often perform multiple job roles and/or inter-sectoral (hybrid) job roles, including ones requiring varying levels of digital competence.

-The Competence Framework will:
+The Competence Framework:

 38. What are national coalitions?
 Who do they bring together and in order to do what?